 🚗 Looking for the best way to get around Rome?
 Click here to check rental car rates for Italy!

-Ziplining is a really popular thing to do in certain countries and while some people view it as outdated or something that should only be done in specific places, I beg to differ and think it is still a fun activity to do when on the road.
+Ziplining is a popular thing to do in certain countries, and while some people view it as outdated or something that should only be done in specific places, I beg to differ and think it is still a fun activity to do when on the road.

 Many tour operators and people running ziplines are trying to find a unique way to position themselves in the modern adventure tourism market.

-Today’s focus is truly becoming about the destination itself and what it has to offer.
-Rocca Massima really sets itself apart in this respect.
+Today’s focus is truly on the destination itself and what it has to offer.
+Rocca Massima sets itself apart in this respect.

 My Italy Ziplining Experience

-While many people had their first zipline adventure years ago, I actually had never been.
-Megan constantly talks about it because she is scared of heights and doesn’t enjoy doing it but it was never popular in Armenia until just recently.
+While many people had their first zipline adventure years ago, I had never been.
+Megan constantly talks about it because she is scared of heights and doesn’t enjoy doing it, but it was never popular in Armenia until just recently.

-I genuinely thought it would be an overhyped activity that I wouldn’t be so keen on doing again right after but I was completely mistaken.
+I thought it would be an overhyped activity that I wouldn’t be so keen on doing again right after, but I was completely mistaken.

-The power of the nature and mountains had a profound impact on my experience and it really made ziplining in Italy an activity that should be put on everyone’s bucket list (unless you’re scared of heights like Megan).
+The power of nature and mountains had a profound impact on my experience, and it made ziplining in Italy an activity that should be put on everyone’s bucket list (unless you’re scared of heights like Megan).

 As I previously mentioned, the location itself made the zipline experience so cool.
 I guess the best way to see Italy is not necessarily on foot, but rather hanging from the air!